berty/www.berty.tech/bertytech/content/blog/berty-ux-ui/index.md

 ## New UI: the team's expectations

-We are a new app, bobody knows us.
+We are a new app, nobody knows us.

 * We don't have a second chance to make a first impression.
 * We are building an app that will launch in 2020, let's make it look like it.